enordquist/enordquist.github.io/_pages/publications.md

 <a href=""></a>
 </li>
 <li>
-<b>Nordquist E</b>, Schultz S, Chen J. Using metadynamics to explore the free energy of dewetting in biologically-relevant nanopores.
+<b>Nordquist E*</b>, Schultz S*, Chen J. Using metadynamics to explore the free energy of dewetting in biologically-relevant nanopores.
 JPC B (submitted).
 <a href="">DOI</a>
 <a href=""></a>
 </li>